Media Article

 Power Across Texas Announces New Advisory Board Member And New Corporate Member.

 We are very pleased to announce the addition of a new Advisory Board Member of Power Across Texas – Mr. Ralph Cavanagh.
 Ralph is a senior attorney and co-director of the Natural Resources Defense Council’s energy program.
 I am excited to welcome Ralph to the Advisory Board and believe his guidance and support will help PAT further it's mission as a nonpartisan, independent organization.
-Please see our website for Ralph’s complete bio: www.poweracrosstexas.org.
+Please see our website for Ralph’s complete bio: poweracrosstexas.org.

 Additionally, we are excited to announce that Calpine Corporation has joined Power Across Texas as a Gold Level corporate sponsor.
 Calpine, founded in 1984, is a major U.S. power company, capable of delivering nearly 25,000 megawatts of clean, cost-effective, reliable and fuel-efficient electricity to customers and communities in 16 states in the U.S. and Canada.